A One Month Makeover For ‘Tired Brains’

-I have known nutritionist Patrick Holford for many years, and indeed worked on the Optimum Nutrition magazine with him for a while, so I have great interest in what he has to say.
+I have known nutritionist Patrick Holford for many years, and so I have great interest in what he has to say.

 Here he has focused on something that is becoming increasingly common and when I saw he was offering a way to ‘reclaim your brain with a one month makeover’ I could not resist sharing it with you.
 It certainly applies to me, and I suspect you will recognise what he is describing too.